SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - I don't know how exactly to encourage adjing (because if you start outright telling everyone "adjing is nice, do try it out", it looks like you're a scamster.
 Anything that is actually good doesn't need explicit endorsement.)
 If judging is actually fun, everybody should be trying to do it, so promotion of judging looks suspicious.
 ![enter image description here](https://i.ibb.co/xSwn9pdD/Whats-App-Image-2025-09-09-at-23-10-53.jpg)
 - However, I have a few possible [ideas](#elevating-the-judging-experience) on how you might improve a fresher's enjoyment of judging mocks.
 - Even if you can't safely encourage adjing, what is definitely important, is to avoid _discouraging_ adjing.
-Members of the debsoc have often made statements which ruin the narrative of adjing (me included), and we need to be careful.
+Members of the soc have often made statements which ruin the narrative of adjing (me included), and we need to be careful.

 ---
 Samuel, my senior, once said this to encourage judging,